 For some crazy reason, I’ve been on a time-focused crafty mission lately.
 If I’m not making miniature grandfather clocks then I’m channeling my inner muse to put together a Da Vinci canvas clock.

-And if Da Vinci doesn’t quite fit in with your décor style you can use any picture or even hand paint a clock face on.
+And if Da Vinci doesn’t quite fit in with your décor style, you can use any picture or even hand paint a clock face.
 The possibilities are endless.